InboundResearch/build.pl/README.md

 another option would be to reference all external includes with a relative path, i.e. `#include "common/Types.h"`

-## command line options:
+### 2.9. command line options:
-command line options can be used to override build configuration settings. in practice, the only settings allowed are "buildConfigurationFileName" (which is processed before the project-level configuration), and "target" and "configuration" (which are processed after the project-level configuration). this effect is achieved by processing the command line build configurations both before and after the project-level configuration, which could lead to unexpected results if the end-user is attempting to set these three values in both places.
+Command line options can be used to override build configuration settings.
+In practice, the only settings allowed are "target" and "configuration".
+This effect is achieved by processing the command line opetions as a build context after the project-level context.

-NOTE - all other build configuration variable values are too complicated to support from the command line. they may be specified, but the result is undefined and unsupported, and might be subject to later revision.
+NOTE - other build configuration variable values are too complicated to support from the command line.
+They may be specified, but the result is undefined and unsupported, and might be subject to later revision.

-TODO: NOTE - the builder caches major configurations at the root of the "$target" directory, and since command line options can override cached values, passing a command line to change one of these values invalidates the cached configuration. running without any options re-uses the cached configuration, which makes command line configurations "sticky".

-## tree structure -
+### 2.10. tree structure -
 i was originally going to try to mimic a maven project and allow other languages to be present (java, etc.), but decided that a separate directory is ultimately cleaner.
 NOTE:
 *ALL* built files are deposited in "target", so clean builds are made by removing "target".